yuxi-liu-wired/dreamcore-extension/README.md

 ## Live demo

-Originally I wanted this to be an extension, but because the modern Internet has become so terribly complicated, nothing I do seem to work.
-I originally planned for this to be a website extension, but the browser essentially treats
+Originally I wanted this to be an extension, but because the modern Internet has become so terribly complicated, nothing I do seems to work.
+I originally planned for this to be a website extension where it dynamically changes the website content with a background script, but the browser essentially treats it as a malware phishing attack, and demands my extension to jump through many bureaucratic procedures to prove that it is not a malware.

 To run live on a website, you can use the Selenium script.
 This script will open a browser window and scroll down the page to force the page to load up all the dynamical content.
 After a few seconds, the script will start processing the images and modifying them: